quoctrieu123/resume_project/README.md

 # Resume-Assistant
-This is the code to build a Resume Assisstant
+- love you so much and this is the code to build a resume